Skip to content

 6. Plugins

-Note – For security reasons am not attaching all the images with options that you will have with a paid plan of OutSystems. and also without a valid OutSystems plan, we can’t get all the benefits of Lifetime tools. but I will include all the details in words so you could understand the lifetime tool very well.
+Note – For security reasons am not attaching all the images with options that you will have with a paid plan of OutSystems. and also without a valid OutSystems plan, we can’t get all the benefits of Lifetime tools. but I will include all the details in words so you can understand the lifetime tool very well.

-On the Home page of the LifeTime tool, you will see the Applications and Environments section as you could see in the given below image.
+On the Home page of the LifeTime tool, you will see the Applications and Environments section as you can see in the given below image.
 In the applications section, you will see all the applications that you have built and the dependent applications. you can even create a new application from the Lifetime tool. in the environments section, you will see all the environments that you are using for the development. in the paid environment you could not have a home page for the Lifetime.

 outsystems tool lifetime